MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-surface-hub-not-updating.md

 :::image type="content" source="images/surface-hub-configure-wsus.png" alt-text="Image showing where to find Surface Hub WSUS configuration setting.":::

 ## Surface Hub not performing nightly maintenance ##
 The Surface Hub automatically installs Windows Updates during the nightly [maintenance window](/surface-hub/manage-windows-updates-for-surface-hub#maintenance-window).
-The default maintenance window is set to begin at 2:00 AM with a duration of two hours.
+The default maintenance window is set to begin at 2:00 AM for two hours.
 If the Surface Hub is unable to perform maintenance, it can result in the device not installing Windows updates.
 Common reasons for this include:

 - The device is unplugged or powered off
 - Surface Hub is reserved for a 24 hour interval meeting
 - Device is in use during the maintenance window

-We recommend you don't use or reserve the Surface Hub during the scheduled maintenance period.
+We recommend you refrain from using or reserving the Surface Hub during the scheduled maintenance period.
 You can adjust the maintenance window timeframe by opening **Settings > Update & security > Windows Update > Advanced options**.
 Selecting "Change" allows you to adjust the maintenance hours.
-A maintenance window of at least 2 hours should be reserved for updating.
+A maintenance window of at least 2 hours should be reserved for update.

 :::image type="content" source="images/surface-hub-maintenance-hours.png" alt-text="Image showing where to configure the Surface Hub Maintenance hours.":::